vifino/benchmark_loop/README.md

 # benchmark_loop
-Basic Language Benchmark purely based on speed.
+Basic Language Benchmark purely based on hot loop speed.

+This Benchmark is mainly to test the speed of JITs and the like facing a good situation to kick in, it does not represent accurate performance numbers.

 # Running
 Get the interpreters/compilers for the given languages, like `gcc` or `luajit`.